evkx/evkx.github.io/content/models/chevrolet/blazer_ev/blazer_ev_rs_rwd/_index.md

 ## Exterior

 The Chevrolet Blazer EV RS RWD, with dimensions of 4883 mm in length, 1982 mm in width, and 1651 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
-The Chevrolet Blazer EV RS RWD is available in a total of 8 paint colors, including solid, metallic, and pearlescent options.
+The Chevrolet Blazer EV RS RWD is available in a total of 11 paint colors, including solid, metallic, and pearlescent options.
+Some of these paint options include two-tone paints where the roof and upper part of the body are painted in a different color, providing a distinctive and stylish look.

 You can select from multiple wheel designs, all available in the same size, on the Chevrolet Blazer EV RS RWD, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include: